nltraykova/SoftUni/README.md

 # SoftUni
 This repository contains presentations and homework.
-This is my first repository.
+This is my first repository :-)